-Samples of job descriptions, organizational charts and recruitment materials can be accessed from Remote Rural Food Banks.

-- Anne Holcomb, Executive Director Food For People (Humboldt) 707-445-3166 x302 aholcomb@foodforpeople.org - Sara Griffen, Executive Director Imperial Valley Food Bank, 760-370-0966, sara@ivfoodbank.org - Larry Sly, Executive Director, Food Bank of Contra Costa and Solano 925-771-1300 Isly@foodbankccs.org - o Lee Kimball, Director ATCAA Food Bank (209) 984-3960 ext 102 (Amador-Tuolumne) - Kevin Sanchez, Yolo County Food Bank, (530) 668-0690

-CAFB: Website cafoodbanks.org and newsletter.
-Job openings can be posted on CAFB's website.
-Click on the "About" tab and then scroll down to "Employment".
-You can also check in with CAFB staff that may be aware of openings within member food banks.

-Hungernet - has examples of job descriptions and other resources. https://www.hungernet.org/

-Insperity is a Human Resources outsourcing organization: some food banks purchase benefits at a lower cost through pooled purchasing. www.insperity.com

-California Nonprofits Association also has employee insurance plans available. www.calnonprofits.org
+- Samples of job descriptions, organizational charts and recruitment materials can be accessed from Remote Rural Food Banks. - Anne Holcomb, Executive Director Food For People (Humboldt), (707) 445-3166 x302 - CAFB website and newsletter.
+Job openings can be posted on CAFB's website careers page.
+You can also check in with CAFB staff that may be aware of openings within member food banks. - Hungernet accessible for Feeding American affiliates and PDOs, has examples of job descriptions and other resources; if you are unable to access, reach out to an affiliate for info. - Insperity Human Resources outsourcing organization; some food banks purchase benefits at a lower cost through pooled purchasing.
+Insperity provides full human resource support for organizations with 5-149 employees. - California Nonprofits Association has employee insurance plans available.

-2. Management and Retention:

-Administrative functions: Worker's Comp / Insurance; Policy Manual, Dress Code
+2. Management and Retention: Administrative functions: Worker's Comp/Insurance; Policy Manual; Dress Code